Maicon (footballer, born 1996)

-Maicon de Souza da Silva (born 16 March 1996), simply known as Maicon, is a Brazilian professional footballer who plays as a winger for Super League club Borneo Samarinda.
+Maicon de Souza da Silva (born 16 March 1996), simply known as Maicon, is a Brazilian professional footballer who plays as a winger.

 Club career

 Born in Rio de Janeiro, Brazil, Maicon spent his early career in Brazil at a young age with Duquecaxiense and abroad for the first time to Portugal where he played for Ermesinde, and Tirsense.

 Naxxar Lions

 He went to Malta and joined the Maltese Premier League club Naxxar Lions in the 2023–24 season.
 He made his league debut on 16 September 2023 as a starter in a 5–1 lose over Marsaxlokk.
 On 1 October 2023, he picked up his first win with Naxxar Lions in his fourth appearances in a 4–0 home win over Santa Lucia.
 On 3 December 2023, Maicon scored his first league goal for Naxxar Lions in a 2–1 home win over Gudja United.
 He added his second goals for the team on 3 March 2024 with one goal against Hibernians in a 0–2 away win.